Tiara

 A tiara (from Latin tiara, from Ancient Greek τιάρα) is a head ornament adorned with jewels.
-Its origins date back to ancient Greco-Roman world.
-In the late 18th century, the tiara came into fashion in Europe as a prestigious piece of jewelry to be worn by women at formal occasions.
-The basic shape of the modern tiara is a semicircle, usually made of silver, gold, or platinum and richly decorated with precious stones, pearls, or cameos.
+Its origins date back to ancient Persia, from where it was later popularized by the Greco-Roman world.
+By the 18th century, the tiara had become fashionable in Europe as prestigious pieces of jewelry worn by women on formal occasions.
+The basic shape of the modern tiara is a semicircular base, usually made of gold, silver, or platinum, and richly decorated with gemstones, pearls, or cameos.

-Tiaras were extremely popular during the late 19th century and were worn at events where the dress code was white tie.
-After World War I, wearing a tiara gradually fell out of fashion, except for official occasions at a royal court.
-Interest in tiaras has increased again since the beginning of the 21st century.
-The word tiara is often used interchangeably with the word diadem.
+Tiaras were extremely popular during the late 19th century and were worn at events with a white tie dress code.
+After World War I, their use declined, except for official occasions at royal courts.
+Interest in tiaras has increased again since the early 21st century.
+The word tiara is often used interchangeably with diadem.

 Description

 The basic shape of the modern tiara is a semi-circle, usually made of silver, gold or platinum.
-Tiaras have also been made from tortoiseshell, coral and quartz, and in the 20th century unusual materials such as horn and aluminum were experimented with.
+Tiaras have also been made from tortoiseshell, coral and quartz, and in the 20th century unusual materials such as horn and aluminium were experimented with.

 Tiaras are usually richly decorated with precious stones, pearls or cameos, often arranged in symmetrical patterns.
 Common elements in these patterns are arcs, garlands, circles, stars, and stylised flowers or leaves.
 Occasionally, flowers, ears of corn, dragonflies or butterflies are depicted more or less "true to life" by using gemstones in different colours.
 A tiara can contain hundreds to thousands of gemstones of different sizes and cuts; almost always, tiaras incorporate a large number of diamonds.
 This puts tiaras among the most expensive and spectacular pieces of jewelry.

 Tiaras come in different models, including: